cyber-Ahn/tgn_discord_bot/README.md

 # tgn_discord_bot
-Bot for Discord with some commands and chat AI
+Bot for Discord with some commands,chat filter and chat AI

 music option cominf soon